 If you get the Embody’s settings right, you’ll discover that sitting with perfect posture isn’t ‘comfortable’.
 Instead, Embody-style comfort is essentially a lack of musculoskeletal stress.
 That’s not as satisfying as slouching in a lounge chair.

-As well, it will take a long time to notice the benefits.
-After around six months of proper usage, the lack of musculoskeletal stress can lead to a noticeable surge in wellness and productivity.
+So it will take a long time to notice the benefits.
+After around six months of proper usage, the lack of musculoskeletal stress should surge wellness and productivity.
 That long-term gain is why so many rave about this chair.

 - Spacious, breathable seat